Deci-AI/data-gradients/documentation/datasets.md

 #### Expected label files structure
 The label files must be structured such that each row represents a bounding box annotation.
-Each bounding box is represented by 5 elements.
+Each bounding box is represented by 5 elements: `class_id, cx, cy, w, h`.
-  - 1 representing the class id
-  - 4 representing the bounding box coordinates.

-The class id can be at the beginning or at the end of the row, but this format needs to be consistent throughout the dataset.
-Example:
-  - `class_id x1 y1 x2 y2`
-  - `cx, cy, w, h, class_id`
-  - `class_id x, y, w, h`
-  - ...

 #### Instantiation
 ```